-- Accurate and complete clinical records using information generated by post holder and that available from other systems - Records, both electronic and paper, relating to other aspects of work, e.g. checklists, controlled drugs register, cardiac arrest etc. - Accident/incident reporting and near miss information using Datix. - Forms in relation to hours worked, absence, self appraisal, etc. - · Personal clinical skills audit. - NHS patient databases and records. - Maintain a high standard of record keeping in accordance with the framework for information governance and clinical governance guidance. - Promote the use of Information Technology to benefit personal development and patient care. - Assist with developing and implementing policies and protocols for advanced practice (critical care)

-- Propose appropriate changes to working practices and procedures for advanced practice (critical care) - Responsible for the safe use of equipment, for maintaining appropriate levels of stock in own area of practice, and for ensuring appropriate equipment or supplies are purchased. - Uses digital rostering systems to confirm roster etc (e.g. Global Rostering System (GRS)) - Undertakes digital learning by accessing a range of systems and learning platforms (e.g. Learn-pro)
+- Accurate and complete clinical records using information generated by post holder and that available from other systems e.g. KIS, GP Practice records. - Records, both electronic and paper, relating to other aspects of work, e.g. checklists, controlled drugs register, cardiac arrest etc. - Referral forms to other health and social care providers. - Accident/incident reporting and near miss information. - Forms in relation to hours worked, absence, self appraisal, etc. - Personal clinical skills audit. - NHS patient databases and records. - Maintain a high standard of record keeping in accordance with the framework for information governance and clinical governance guidance. - Promote the use of Information Technology to benefit personal development and patient care. - Assist with developing and implementing policies and protocols for advanced practice (urgent and primary care). - Propose appropriate changes to working practices and procedures advanced practice (urgent and primary care). - Responsible for the safe use of equipment, for maintaining appropriate levels of stock in own area of practice, and for ensuring appropriate equipment or supplies are purchased. - Uses digital rostering systems to confirm roster etc (e.g. Global Rostering System (GRS)) - Undertakes digital learning by accessing a range of systems and learning platforms (e.g. Learn-pro)